 - espresso is a tool developed by the CAD group at U.C.
-Berkeley (software developer: Richard L. Rudell)

-- Current release is the #2.3

-- Release date 01/31/1988

-- espresso is a program that
+Berkeley (software developer: Richard L. Rudell) - Current release is the #2.3 - Release date 01/31/1988 - espresso is a program for two-level Boolean minimization espresso - Boolean Minimization espresso - Basic usage

-- Minimizes a sum of product representation of a Boolean function

-espresso - Boolean Minimization

 - espresso takes as input:

 - A sum-of-product (SOP) representation of a twovalued (or multi-valued) Boolean function

 - and produces:

 - a minimal equivalent SOP representation

-- How to use espresso:
+How to use espresso